httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 * Purpose: Identify the key that is in use.
 * Reference: this document

-### aesgcm128 {#iana-ekey-aesgcm128}
+### aesgcm {#iana-ekey-aesgcm}

-* Parameter Name: aesgcm128
+* Parameter Name: aesgcm
-* Purpose: Provide an explicit input keying material value for the aesgcm128 content encoding.
+* Purpose: Provide an explicit input keying material value for the aesgcm content encoding.
 * Reference: this document

 ### dh